 [Section 16G inserted by No. 1 of 2005 s.
 4.]

 16H.
-Basis for division of the State into regions
+Regions, how State to be divided into

 (1) The Commissioners shall divide the State into regions so that those regions generally reflect the recognised communities of interest and land use patterns in the State and so that —